 Your ink will be on your skin for life.
 Obviously, you’ll want to think long and hard about the piece before you take the next step.
 You want to be sure that you’re getting a piece you can live with, happily, for decades to come—a piece that isn’t going to send you running for a cover-up tattoo in a few years.
-Despite spending hours on Pinterest, Instagram and Google looking at images of tattoos in Toronto, meticulously looking for the right one, you may not seem to put the same effort and research into finding the right artist.
-Regardless of the piece you decide on, your tattoo artist can ultimately make or break it.
+Despite spending hours on social media looking at images of tattoos in Toronto, meticulously looking for the right one, you may not seem to put the same effort and research into finding the right tattoo artist.
+Regardless of the piece, you decide on, your tattoo artist in Toronto can ultimately make or break it.
 Having a great artist will only enhance your piece…

 How To Choose A Tattoo Artist In Toronto

-(continued…)Here at Black Line Studio, each of our tattoo artists are well-versed in an unique style.
-We highly recommend booking in a complimentary consultation between you and the artist; during the appointment, you and the artist can will fine tune the piece for the size and location you are after, while explaining any flaws in the design and suggesting an alternative.
+(continued…)Here at Black Line Studio, each of our tattoo artists are well-versed in a unique style.
+We highly recommend booking a complimentary consultation between you and the artist; during the appointment, you and the artist will fine tune the piece for the size and location that you are after while explaining any flaws in the design and suggesting alternatives.
 They can tweak the colouring to play better with your skin tone or give you ideas that you may not have thought of on your own.
 But, having a not-so- great artist can do damage beyond repair.
 Blurred edges, shoddy line work, and unsaturated coloring can ruin even the most kick-ass of pieces.
 Finding the artist that suits your needs is vital to having a tattoo you can be proud of.
 But, what steps should you take in order to find such an artist?

 Research Your Toronto Tattoo Artist